gdlc/STAT_COMP/BOOTSTRAP.md

    summary(fm)
 ```

 The analysis above produce estimates, SEs and p-values for each of the predictors included in the model.
 These results can be used to determine whether a predictor has an effect on the logit scale (log-odds).
 However, we are often interested on inference at a different scale (e.g., odds ratios, risk).
 We can use bootstrap to estimate CI on odds-ratios, risk and other non-linear functions of the log-odds.
-Our [INCLASS 8](https://github.com/gdlc/STAT_COMP/blob/master/INCLASS_8.md) focuses on this.